The Choir Today

 Vocal soloists are typically young professionals at the start of their careers who are in the final years of study at the Sydney Conservatorium.
 Many have gone on to further prestigious training and performance roles locally and overseas.
-It is very gratifying for Choir members to have performed with rising stars such as Emma Moore, Briony Dwyer, Anna Yunn, Michael Honeyman, Pascal Herington, and Alexander Knight.
+It is very gratifying for Choir members to have performed with rising stars such as Emma Moore, Briony Dwyer, Anna Yunn, Richard Butler, Michael Honeyman, Pascal Herington, David Greco, and Alexander Knight.

-Treasurers: Margaret Stanley Librarian: Pamela Lewis
+Treasurer: Margaret Stanley Librarian: Pamela Lewis

 A Brief History